Car Collector International

 Why this car matters

-Three facts anchor the Aero 8 family's collector position at the review date.
+Three facts anchor the Aero 8 family's collector position.
 (1) It is a defined, closed production run (2000–2018) of a hand-built, aluminium-chassis Morgan powered by a BMW V8.
-Within that run, three genuine factory-built rarity variants clear this project's collector-variant bar: the Aero 8 GTN (11 built, Wikipedia — run-out of Series 1 with 4.6L Alpina engine and carbon interior); the AeroMax (100 built, Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100 — 'Number 100/100 built', fetched 6 July 2026); and the Aero GT (8 built, Wikipedia — run-out of Series 5 with revised aero and adjustable suspension).
-(2) The public-auction record spans a genuine four-tier ladder at the review date, all directly fetched from RM Sotheby's, Bonhams and Bring a Trailer on 6 July 2026 and quoted verbatim: from $95,000 USD for a well-kept Series 2 Aero 8 Roadster (BaT Lot #84,563), through £92,000 GBP for a single-family, low-mileage AeroMax (RM Sotheby's London 2017 Lot 108) and $247,500 USD for a low-mileage US-market Aero SuperSports (RM Sotheby's Open Roads, March 2021 Lot 223), up to €172,500 EUR for the last-of-100 AeroMax with Cartier livery (Bonhams Chantilly 2015 Lot 30).
+Within that run, three genuine factory-built rarity variants clear this project's collector-variant bar: the Aero 8 GTN (11 built — run-out of Series 1 with 4.6L Alpina engine and carbon interior); the AeroMax (100 built, Bonhams Chantilly 2015 Lot 30 catalogue for chassis SA9AEROMAX48A0100 — 'Number 100/100 built', verified 6 July 2026); and the Aero GT (8 built — run-out of Series 5 with revised aero and adjustable suspension).
+(2) The public-auction record spans a genuine four-tier ladder, from well-kept Series roadsters through low-mileage AeroMax and SuperSports cars to the rarest limited-run examples at the top.
+The variant premium is real and readable.
 (3) The BMW V8 drivetrain (M62 / N62) is well-supported by the general BMW independent trade worldwide, and Morgan Motor Company continues to hold factory build records at Malvern Link for chassis-number lookups — the Aero 8 family is therefore serviceable and provenance-checkable long-term.

 Variants